araina29/Pygame---Alien-Game/README.md

-# Using pygame to make a Game
+# Using pygame to make a Game in which an robot hits an alien

 1. Learning pygame from YT video
 Namely -- Pygame Tutorial for Beginners - Python Game Development Course